South Carolina Ignition Interlock Device Program Frequently Asked Questions

 Periodically the device will indicate to the driver that they need to blow into the device.
 When instructed, the driver must provide a breath sample.

-You should inform the vendor prior to having the vehicle worked on and then present the receipt at the next calibration appointment.
+You should inform the manufacturer prior to having the vehicle worked on and then present the receipt at the next calibration appointment.
 Note that anytime the battery is disconnected due to service work, you must bring a repair receipt to the next appointment.

 What is a calibration appointment?